Our Customer Engagement Manager, Martin Piggot, talks big data and its impact on commercial insurance.

-Look at other industries and what’s happening in commercial insurance, relationships are beginning to move online and in-platform, reducing the stop start process and allowing for targeted communication in a time scale that suits all parties and with greater visibility of and confidence in information.
+Look at other industries and what’s happening in commercial insurance.
+Relationships are beginning to move online and in-platform, reducing the stop-start process and allowing for targeted communication in a timescale that suits all parties and with greater visibility of and confidence in information.
 The flow of information makes the flow of business easier.

-We’re not talking about changing existing processes or the parties involved, but rather giving the existing framework a more efficient channel through to operate through.
+We’re not talking about changing existing processes or the parties involved, but rather giving the existing framework a more efficient channel to operate through.

 Insurers can start to analyse and get real time data on how, and importantly why, business is being placed as well as how products are used.
-When trends and specific requests are measured, new niche products can be created and the follow up data analyses ROI, satisfaction and whether it’s fit for purpose.
+When trends and specific requests are measured, new niche products can be created and the follow-up data analyses ROI, satisfaction and whether it’s fit for purpose.